Seaspiracy offers a deep dive into the dark world of commercial fishing.

 Worryingly, Seaspiracy states that less than 1% of the world’s oceans are protected from industrial fishing practices, and according to researchers, at least 30% of the oceans need to be closed to commercial fishing to stand a chance of recovery.

 “Mankind is not able to live on this planet with a dead sea”Cyrill Gutsch, Parley for the Oceans founder

 3. Can fishing ever be sustainable?

 Fish farms aren’t much better, and we see esteemed Scottish salmon suffer from lice infestations, anemia, and heart attacks after living in their own waste.
-Even consumer-trusted labels aren’t always what they say on the label.
+Even consumer-trusted labels aren’t always what they say.
 The food industry is abuzz with terms like “sustainably caught” and “high welfare,” which are deliberately vague enough to make shoppers feel better about eating seafood without having a real impact on animals or the environment.
 The conclusion?
-The best action you can take to sustain the oceans is by not eating the animals that live in them.
+The best action you can take to sustain the oceans is not to eat the animals that live in them.

 4. Plastic isn’t the biggest threat to the oceans

 We’re all familiar with viral videos of turtles with plastic straws stuck in their noses and whales washed up on beaches with plastic bags in their stomachs.
 But the Great Pacific Garbage Patch, the largest concentrated area of ocean garbage, is mostly made up of abandoned fishing equipment.
 Where are the headlines about this?